MikhailKravets/NeuroFlow/README.md

 # NN-Rust
 Neural Networks Rust library.
-For now, the library contains Multilayer Perceptron that is trained by Backpropagation algorithm.
+For now, feed forward neural network struct is implemented.
+It is trained by Back propagation algorithm.

+### Current goals
+- Serialize of FeedForward struct and write into file
+- Implement Optimal Brain Surgery algorithm
+- Work with data in files (``csv``, ``xlsx``, etc)

 ## Code Example
 Simple classification task